jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: S.H.I.E.L.D. vs. Hydra
 Hydra has four different Cosmic Cubes under their control.
 However, each one has a different Super Power using a different Power Symbol.

+# Cyclops (MC)
+Set: The Utopia Battles
+You will draw two cards with **They’ll Follow Him** if you have one Supporting Character that is both (Brotherhood) and (X-Men).
+Similarly, a multi-affiliation character can satisfy more than one of the requirements of **The Squad I’ve Put Together** and **Trust the Plan**.

+Note: **Trust the Plan** will only put three +1/+1 counters on a character even if you’re using it to satisfy two or more of the requirements.
+And even if you have several characters of all three required affiliations, Trust the Plan can only ever put three counters on three characters maximum.

 # Daken
 Set: Brotherhood of Mutants
 **Pheromone Control**